aseprite/docs/basics.md

   the fastest way to reveal it!

 * Holding <kbd>Spacebar</kbd> as you <kbd>Left click+Drag</kbd> will
   pan your view of the sprite you are currently editing.
-Useful when you're working on large graphics or are zoomed-in.
+This is useful when you're working on large graphics or are zoomed-in.

 ## Alternative functions for right-click